What Is a Healthcare Ombudsman? Connecticut Guide for Facilities

 An ombudsman is more generally defined as an impartial party that investigates and resolves complaints made by individuals against organizations.
 In relation to long-term care, this involves any complaints that residents, their families, or other concerned parties make about a care facility.

-Beyond investigating and addressing filed complaints, the Connecticut ombudsman program also trains staff and volunteers to:
+Beyond investigating and addressing filed complaints, Connecticut’s ombudsman program also trains staff and volunteers to:

-While ombudsmen are primarily trained to advocate for the rights of LTC residents, they provide general guidance to anyone with LTC-related questions or concerns.
+Connecticut ombudsmen are primarily trained to advocate for the rights of LTC residents.
+However, they also provide general guidance to anyone with LTC-related questions or concerns.
 This includes LTC staff, facility leaders, and other members of the community at large.
-Examples of people who may want to contact the ombudsman office include:
+Examples of people who may want to contact the ombudsman (CT) office include:

 Connecticut Ombudsman Contact Information

 There are a few different ways to contact a Connecticut ombudsman.
 Complaints, questions, or concerns can be submitted by calling or emailing your regional ombudsman directly.
-If you need help getting connected with the ombudsman that oversees your county’s services, you can use the statewide contact information provided in the table below.
+If you need help getting connected with the ombudsman that oversees your county’s services, you can reach out via the CT ombudsman phone number, mailing address, website, or email listed below.

 Tips for Facilities Undergoing Investigations

-While your ombudsman is always available to provide more general guidance, they’ll need to conduct a formal investigation if they receive a complaint about your facility.
+While your Connecticut ombudsman is always available to provide more general guidance, they’ll need to conduct a formal investigation if they receive a complaint about your facility.
 This may seem like a daunting situation, but it’s important to remember that your ombudsman would rather work with you than against you.
-Follow these tips to help the investigation goes as smoothly and quickly as possible:
+Follow these three tips to help the investigation go as smoothly and quickly as possible:

-• Communicate: If your ombudsman asks you about the problem at hand, provide them with all the information they need to understand and resolve the issue fairly.
+If your ombudsman asks you about the problem at hand, provide them with all the information they need to understand and resolve the issue fairly.
+This can help you identify the root cause of the issue and address it in a timely manner.

-• Comply: If your ombudsman identifies an issue, act on any advice they provide in a timely manner to protect your residents from similar situations.
+If your ombudsman identifies an issue, act on any advice they provide in a timely manner to protect your residents from similar situations.
+Doing so can help you keep your clinical operations running safely and smoothly while also building trust with your patients.

-• Connect: After the investigation is complete, stay connected with your ombudsman to continuously work on improving your services.
-You can do this by asking additional questions or staying up-to-date on local regulations through their online information hub.
+After the investigation is complete, stay connected with your ombudsman to continue working on improving your care services.
+You can do this by asking additional questions or staying up-to-date on local regulations through the ombudsman’s online information hub.

 Learn More Ways to Keep Your Residents Healthy and Happy

 Working collaboratively with a Connecticut ombudsman is one of many ways to improve care for your residents.
 Need help sustaining your efforts?
-IntelyCare offers dozens of other free, expert-written tips on running a facility — available to you whenever you need them.
+IntelyCare’s team of clinical and legal experts offer dozens of other healthcare tips and guides for running a facility — available to you whenever you need them.